 You can also join a tour hosted by Kangaroo Island Ocean Safari that’ll take you to the best whale watching places while you sit back and relax!

 Keen for a road trip?
-The Eyre Peninsula is an hour and a half plane trip from Adelaide or (even better) an eight-hour drive from Adelaide.
-You could even stop along the way and check out some of the largest, most amazing silo arts in South Australia on your way there!
+The Eyre Peninsula is an hour and a half plane trip from Adelaide or for more of an adventure, it’s an eight-hour drive from Adelaide.
+If you opt for the drive, you can stop along the way and check out some of the largest, most amazing silo art in South Australia on your way there!